Why Family Patterns Repeat Across Generations

 This may appear as:

-Family Constellations observes that when important people, events, losses, or experiences are not acknowledged, later generations may unconsciously carry aspects of what was left unresolved.
+Family Constellations observes that when important people, losses, or experiences are not acknowledged, later generations may unconsciously carry aspects of what remains unresolved.

 Parentification and Family Roles